2.1 The Hi-Hat and the Snare

 The Role of Each Instrument

 To truly understand the importance of each instrument.
 What would happen if we removed a piece of the rhythm?
-Experiment by removing each instrument and you will see how the feeling changes completely.
+Experiment by removing each instrument and you will see how the feel changes completely.

 The complete rhythm:

 It sounds light, doesn't it?
-It lacks weight.
-It misses that foundation that anchors you to the ground.
+It's lacking weight.
+That foundation that anchors you to the ground is missing.

 The rhythm is still there, but it lacks power.
 It misses that hit that makes you move.
 It feels incomplete.